Skip to Main Content

 Pros

-Unlike typical business cards’ preset spending limits, this card’s flexible spending limit gives businesses plenty of purchasing power while also providing the option to carry a balance with the Pay Over Time feature.
+Unlike typical business cards’ preset spending limits, this card’s flexible spending limit gives your business plenty of purchasing power while also providing the option to carry a balance with the Pay Over Time feature (on eligible charges with interest).

 Cons

-• The Business Green Rewards Card from American Express is a charge card and not a traditional credit card, so you’ll have to pay your balance in full each month.
+• The Business Green Rewards Card from American Express is not a traditional credit card, so you’ll have to pay your balance in full each month if your purchases aren't eligible for Pay Over Time.

 • You’ll only earn “bonus rewards” on travel purchases made through AmexTravel.com, which may not benefit you if you don’t use this portal.